 Who are the top high school football seniors in the Great

 Lakes region entering the 2020-21 school year?
-Below is our list of defensive players to watch.
+Below is our list of offensive players to watch.

 With North Coast communities and

 high school football programs continuing to push forward during the